Friday, November 14, 2025

 I was drawn to Sanders in 2016 because of his message, which was that Americans had been screwed - not just by Republicans, but by the Democrats as well - the party that refused to punish the executives who nearly brought down the financial system in 2008, and who preferred to dine with the country's oligarchs instead of attacking them.
 Democratic administrations were just like the Republican ones: Heads didn't roll.
 The rich got richer.
 The poor were forgotten.
 And nothing fundamentally changed.

 The post-financial-crash period of 2008 on, of course, was when Obama was president.
 And, while it's true that no corporate CEOs went to prison, it's also true that the Justice Department under the Obama administration managed to secure over 125 billion dollars in fines (or "settlements") for faulty mortgages.
-A democratic socialist administration, to be sure, would have done better and, one hopes, would not have allowed the greed, corruption, and mismanagement that led to the Great Recession (which began under a Republican administration in 2007) to have festered in the first place.
+A democratic socialist administration, to be sure, would have done better and, one hopes, would not have allowed the greed, corruption, and mismanagement that led to the Great Recession (which, it should be remembered, began under a Republican administration in 2007) to have festered in the first place.
 But a Republican administration?
 For years, the Republicans have been attempting to repeal the most critical piece of legislation that was enacted to protect consumers, investors, and the American financial system in the wake of the 2008 market crash, the Dodd-Frank Wall Street Reform and Consumer Protection Act.
 The Republicans have also been doing everything they can to kill one of this legislation's most important provisions, the creation of the Consumer Financial Protection Bureau (CPFB).
 And, now, while Page is busy complaining about the Democrats and the Harris campaign of 2024, Trump has effectively killed the CFPB, ordering it to cease operations and closing its building.
 In contrast, Kamala Harris consistently supported the CPFB and said so time and again during the 2024 campaign.
 I wouldn't call that "unprincipled" or "believ[ing] in nothing at all."

 Yet not only does Page fail to credit the Democrats (and Harris in particular) with their adoption of a populist, pro-family agenda in 2024 but, midway through his piece, he pivots from contrasting the Democrats unfavorably with Sanders to contrasting them unfavorably with Trump by portraying Trump, of all people, as some sort of an economic populist.
 "If Democrats want to win back young men," Page writes,